ttteety/python-for-devops/README.md

 ### Colab Notbook

-* This is an examp;e pf how to use colab
+* This is an example pf how to use colab

 ### Github Codespaces
 ### AWS CloudShell